List of publications and periodicals devoted to the Apple II: Magazines

-Understanding the Apple II by James Fielding SatherJuiced.GS is still in print as of 2018, and is the only remaining print publication dedicated to the Apple II computer.
+Juiced.GS is still in print as of 2024, and is the only remaining print publication dedicated to the Apple II computer.

 User group newsletters

 Most Apple user groups published newsletters; some of these gained fame outside their local area.
-The best known of these was the Call-A.P.P.L.E. (published by the Apple Puget Sound Program Library Exchange, A.P.P.L.E., in Seattle), the Washington Apple Pi Journal (published by Washington Apple Pi in Washington, DC).
-The Washington Apple Pi is still in operation and still publishing (though the focus is now on the Macintosh); A.P.P.L.E. ceased publication of Call-A.P.P.L.E. in 1990, printing the Co-Op Spirit for 3 years and restarting publication of Call-A.P.P.L.E. as an E-Zine in 2002.
+The best known of these was the Call-A.P.P.L.E. (published by the Apple Pugetsound Program Library Exchange, A.P.P.L.E., in Seattle), the Washington Apple Pi Journal (published by Washington Apple Pi in Washington, D.C.).
+The Washington Apple Pi is still in operation and still publishing (though the focus is now on the Macintosh); A.P.P.L.E. ceased publication of Call-A.P.P.L.E. in 1990, printing the Co-Op Spirit for 3 years and restarting publication of Call-A.P.P.L.E. as an e-zine in 2002.